lebergarrett/hardcore-mc-network/README.md

 ansible-playbook --ask-vault-pass playbook.yml
 ```

-This will output a docker-compose.yml file in your working dir, which you can run by typing:
+That's it, your server network should be running!
+This can be verified with:

 ```
-docker-compose up -d
+docker container ls
 ```

-That's it, your server network should be running!